 I gardened on that steep hill for several years and was able to learn some rudiments about perennials and shrubs and dare I say, hill gardening (which to this day I would hardly call my favorite type of gardening).
 I also was inspired to create my own limited interpretation of Monticello’s vegetable garden on the other side of the eating area.
 Access to this area was limited and awkward, which for a vegetable garden is a real detriment.

-After several years of frustration (which I mentioned in an earlier post and will not bore you with it again), I came to the realization that I had to make some drastic changes in the backyard, and that these changes had to include “common sense” pathways that linked one area of the garden to the next.
+After several years of frustration (which I mentioned in an earlier post), I came to the realization that I had to make some drastic changes in the backyard, and that these changes had to include “common sense” pathways that linked one area of the garden to the next.
 After close to a year of interviewing landscape architects and not being pleased with any of their ideas or solutions, I spent the better part of the winter sitting at my kitchen table with a cup of tea, contemplating, dreaming and imagining.
 For months, I fiddled around with sketching out several different plans, always with the notion that the pathways needed to be the initial element done correctly in order for the garden to have a sense of flow.

 Finally, I had an ‘a-ha’ moment when I realized that there was a very simple solution to my pathway conundrum.
 It was an expensive solution but I was determined to see it through.
 The plan was to build two stone retaining walls that would divide the garden into three different levels.
 The upper retaining wall would be an extremely tall one, up to 9 feet in certain areas.
 The construction of these walls actually dictated the layout of the pathways.
 The lower level, consisted of a large flagstone patio which led to a cutting/vegetable garden (with a path of only 3 feet wide) with a natural path that brought one up to the second level (if one chose not to use the two sets of stairs constructed at different intervals along the length of the lower wall).